-Mmm mmm gimme that gravy!
-We think vegan friendly gravy should basically be a must at all restaurants and establishments.
-It doesn’t need to have meat drippings in it to taste savoury and good, and then everybody’s happy at the dinner table.
-We used it for our baked potatoes recipe but it needs to become a staple at every holiday meal!
+Mmm mmm, gimme that gravy!
+I think vegan friendly gravy should basically be a must at all restaurants and establishments.
+It doesn’t need to have meat drippings in it to taste savory and good, and then everybody’s happy at the dinner table.
+I used it for my baked potatoes recipe but it needs to become a staple at every holiday meal!

-> 1 shallot minced (can sub 1/4 C white onion)
+- 1 shallot, minced (can substitute 1/4 C white onion)

 - 1/3 C rice flour (can sub all-purpose flour)